metio/terraform-provider-k8s/docs/data-sources/druid_stackable_tech_druid_cluster_v1alpha1_manifest.md

 <a id="nestedatt--spec--brokers--role_groups--config--affinity"></a>
 ### Nested Schema for `spec.brokers.role_groups.config.affinity`

-Required:
+Optional:

 - `node_affinity` (Map of String) Same as the 'spec.affinity.nodeAffinity' field on the Pod, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node)
+- `node_selector` (Map of String) Simple key-value pairs forming a nodeSelector, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node)
 - `pod_affinity` (Map of String) Same as the 'spec.affinity.podAffinity' field on the Pod, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node)
 - `pod_anti_affinity` (Map of String) Same as the 'spec.affinity.podAntiAffinity' field on the Pod, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node)

-Optional:

-- `node_selector` (Map of String) Simple key-value pairs forming a nodeSelector, see the [Kubernetes docs](https://kubernetes.io/docs/concepts/scheduling-eviction/assign-pod-node)

 <a id="nestedatt--spec--brokers--role_groups--config--logging"></a>